 The deals are done with the help of a system named the blockchain.
 All the balances are recorded on that digital public ledger.
 The transactions are recorded in a public ledger, which gives the surety to verify the payment method.
-There is no role of the central government in these entire scenarios 36.
+There is no role of the central government in these entire scenarios Bakar et al. (2018).
 It is controlled electronically by users, and the coins are digitally sent to the other person.